Delhi LG approves withdrawal of cases against migrant labourers for lockdown violations | Law-Order

 Taking a humane and reasoned view that these violations committed by poor migrants were essentially petty in nature and in a situation of extreme distress, Saxena believed this decision will save them from ''unnecessary harassment and running around'', an official said.

-Forty-three such cases under Section (51) of the Disaster Management Act, 2005, and other offences were filed against the migrant labourers for allegedly violating measures of the lockdown by moving on the roads.
+Forty-three such cases under Section (51) of the Disaster Management Act, 2005, and other offences were filed against the migrant labourers for allegedly violating measures of the lockdown by moving on the roads, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)